Consortis-Geospatial/evrymap-angular/README.md

 - **language** - Default App language e.g. "en".
 Currently, only Greek and English resource files are provided.("en" or "el")
 - **searchAddressMode** - The default service for searching address from the top right searchbar.
 Currently only Nominatim is supported.
 - **ogrApi** - The default url for the api for gdal operations, e.g. converting json to shapefiles and importing shapefiles.
   The application works with the "https://ogre.adc4gis.com/" api or an api with the same endpoints .
-Our api can be used (e.g. "http://localhost:3100/api/v1/"). //TODO
+Our api can be used (e.g. "http://localhost:3100/api/v1/").
+Read more on https://github.com/Consortis-Geospatial/ogre-api
 - **helpUrl** - Optional.
 An extra url for a help link that appears left in the top bar. e.g. "http://google.com"